atomazos/web-scraping-challenge/README.md

 # web-scraping-challenge

-I built a cool web app that scrapes various websites that has data related to the Mission to Mars and displays the information in a single HTML page.
+I built a cool web app that scrapes various websites that contains data related to the Mission to Mars and displays the information in a single HTML page.
 With Jupyter Notebook, I used the BeautifulSoup, Pandas, and Splinter Python libraries to scrape the following websites:

 * The latest news title and paragraph text from the NASA Mars News Site.
 * The image url for the featured Mars image from JPL Featured Space Image.